Travel Vaccines and Advice for Indonesia

 The cities of Labaun Bajo and Bima act as gateway cities to the park.

-What Should I Take To Indonesia?
+What Should I Take to Indonesia?

 If you’re going to Indonesia, it’s important to pack the right things.
 Indonesia is hot, so bring light clothes made of cotton or linen.
 Pack a mix of short-sleeved and long-sleeved shirts, pants, shorts and a rain jacket or poncho because it rains a lot in some places.
 Bring comfortable shoes like sandals or closed-toe shoes.
 You’ll also need sun protection like sunscreen, sunglasses, and a hat.